 - whether or not you have any delinquencies

 - your employment history (so keep that resume nearby)

 And, if you have any co-signers, you will need all the information above for them as well.

 Of course if you don’t have all this information, it’s not the end of the world.
 While it is helpful to have all your documents ready to go, this is not required until a bit later in the mortgage process.

 Take your time to understand the basics of mortgages.
-And, whenever you’re ready, feel free to give us a call!
+Whenever you’re ready, feel free to get in touchn with us.